 The Problematic Use of Womxn of Trans Men

-If for a particular reason you are trying to include trans men in a group of females, find a different term that is inclusive of trans men, rather than one that ties them to a gender identity they do not associate with.
+If for a particular reason you are trying to include trans men in a group of females, find a different term.
+You need a term that is inclusive of trans men.
+Not one that ties them to a gender identity they do not associate with.

 A Time to Grow